 Wednesday, August 13, 2008

-CoUNTess would be happy to enter in on this exclusive partnership to create future resourses for higher education, the first could be titled MOVE OVER you don't have to be male to make video art.
-CoUNTess also has a vast network of fabulous video artists who are women as we understand the organizers of these kind of resources might have trouble finding many women artists to choose from in Australia's commercial galleries and public spaces.
-But you will find the nations artschools overflowing with women, as the majority of students and the minority of teaching/research staff, but those numbers will be crunched in future posts in the search for the location of the glass ceiling.
+CoUNTess would be happy to get in on this exclusive Kaldor partnership in the future to fix this glaring problem.
+I propose that our revised resource be titled MOVE OVER: you don't have to be male to make video art.
+CoUNTess has a vast network of fabulous women video artists which may assist in its production; we understand the organisers of these kind of resources might have trouble finding many women artists to choose from due to the scarcity of women artists in Australia's commercial galleries and public spaces.
+Encouraged by us to look beyond these institutions and their testosterone-sodden catalogues, they will find, as we at CoUNTess have (and as many women artists are achingly aware of), that the nation's art schools by comparison are overflowing with women artists.*

 CoUNTess also couldn't help but notice that the commissioned artists in the Kaldor resource are all represented by commercial galleries and that these galleries have their own gender inequality issues!
 That's a lot to think about!
 Here's the commercial galleries who 'supplied' artists to MOVE Video Art in Schools and their gender spread: Anna Schwartz (23men/15 women), Rosyln Oxley9 (17 men/22 women), Barry Keldoulis (13 men/7 women), Grant Pirrie (10 men/5 women).
 As we continue to pour over the commercial gallery statistics and their conspicuous alignment with gender inequality in the art world at large, we at CoUNTESS are very much looking forward to weighing in.
 Why should mens art be worth more than women's?